Children’s Emergency Dentistry – Reno, NV

 My Child Knocked Out a Permanent Tooth

-You need to move fast in this situation, as we can reattach an adult tooth, but only within an hour or so after it has been dislodged.
+You need to move fast in this situation, as we can re-implant an adult tooth, but time is of the essence after it has been dislodged.
 Find the tooth, rinse off any debris, and try to place it back into the socket.
-If this isn’t possible, they can store it in their cheek, or you can put it in a container with some milk.
-The tooth must remain wet to keep it alive!
+If this isn’t possible, they can store it in their cheek, or you can put it in a container with some saliva or milk.
+Just be sure they don't swallow the tooth!

 My Child Lost a Filling